significant performance loss due to DLB auto-off when PP/PME load >1

 -dlb yes performance could be achieved.
 WIP runs with twin cutoff to test.

-#2 Updated by Szilárd Páll about 1 month ago
+#2 Updated by Szilárd Páll 4 months ago

 - File test_dev-purley02_80x1_dlb-auto_GMX20_twin-cut_LONG_1.log test_dev-purley02_80x1_dlb-auto_GMX20_twin-cut_LONG_1.log added